 Data on achievement tests and diploma attainment point to the issue of under preparedness of recent high school students for college level work.
 Nearly 40,000 first-time freshmen admitted to the California State University System-60% of the cohort--require remedial education in English, mathematics or both.
 The system set a goal of reducing the proportion of first-time freshmen who need remedial help to 10% or less.
-26 lowest dropout rates in the county), while the dropout rates decreased for all others.
-The dropout rates for all six public high school districts in the county were lower than that of the State of California, which stood at close to 15% in 2006.
+28

 In a 2004 study, an estimated 30% of California's youths between the ages 18 to 24 did not have a high school diploma.
-California ranked 45th among the 50 states in the proportion of 18- to 24-year-olds who have attained a high school diploma or equivalent.27
+California ranked 45th among the 50 states in the proportion of 18- to 24-year-olds who have attained a high school diploma or equivalent.29